PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 to translate XML attributes.
 These could either be specified as extra, ad-hoc keyword parameters, or within the block of the keyword with another syntax.

+Conversely, it may be preferable to discard certain common parts of existing XML schemas, such as `<Members>`, `<MemberSet>`, `<GetScriptBlock>`, etc. and make them implicit to prevent needless verbosity.
+However, this would limit non-XML applications.
+A workaround might be to include either a flag or extra parameters to configure whether a user wants this functionality.

 ### Syntax flexibility
 Further to the above point, alternate syntaxes may be preferable for both DSL definition and instantiation.
 A more hashtable-like syntax (employing the `=`